aphid-ev/aphid-ev.github.io/_posts/2024-05-30-vcm_requirements.md

 - Momentarily: **< 10 mA** (Just digital input)

 ## High side driver
-The high side driver shall be able to supply **3 A** continously, and **10 A** during inrush events, from the ignition input.
+The high side driver shall be able to supply **3 A** continously, and **10 A** during inrush events

+The high side driver shall be suppplied from the ignition input.

 ## Low side drivers
+The low side drivers shall be able to sink **1 A** continously, and **5 A** during inrush events.

+The low side drivers shall be grounded to two separate pins on the connectors.

 # Mechanical
+Most mechanical properties is set by the ModICE enclosure.

 ## Enclosure
-The VCM shall use the Cinch MODice ME-MX enclosure with breather vent.
+The VCM shall use the Cinch ModICE ME-MX enclosure with breather vent.

 Part nbr: **581-01-30-075**